-Table V.A-2 has been updated; Part 2 (next page) was created showing building coverages and floor area ratios by lot and by total for property for the Proposed Action and each alternative.
+Table V.A-2 has been updated; Part 2 (previous page) was created to show building envelopes and floor area ratios by lot for the Proposed Action and each alternative.
+The proposed floor area ratios under consideration by the Village Board in Local Law W-2016 are also included in the table.